network-analytics/pmacct-test-automation/tests/111-IPFIXv10-NFv9-IPv6-IPv4-mix_sources/README.md

 ### Test execution and results:

 Start the 2 traffic reproducers with provided configs.

+IMPORTANT: since we have multiple reproducer sending ipfix data, we need to make sure that both reproducers will send data within the same minute bucket.
+Since they both start sending data at mm:05, in order to ensure this we can simply avoid starting the reproducers if we are in the mm:00-mm:10 range withing the minute.

 When finished producing messages, the traffic reproducer will exit automatically (keep_open=false).
 After nfacctd produced to kafka (t=10s), check the following:

 - The nfacctd kafka output messages in topic daisy.flow need to match with the json messages in "output-flow-00.json".